 Research in the HCI Lab

-There are several research and funding opportunities to get involved in the HCI Lab during the academic year including the Clare Boothe Luce Scholars Program the Sophomore Early Research Program and the McNair Scholars Program.
+There are several research and funding opportunities to get involved in the HCI Lab during the academic year including the Clare Boothe Luce Scholars Program, the Sophomore Early Research Program and the McNair Scholars Program.

-For more information email Prof. Shaer.
+For more information reach out to Prof. Shaer.

 Research Exchange in Germany